mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 The Measurement Protocol can also be used to capture events on digital platforms that are not so well suited to traditional web analytics solution e.g. mobile applications, set-top box applications, videogames on consoles etc. It thus opens the door for Google Analytics to capture and report on event data from a range of devices, not just those that are web based.

 Taken together, this means it will be possible for Google Analytics to offer reports detailing customer behaviour across the complete customer journey.
-Building on this, it should also be possible for GA to enable analysts to calculate [customer lifetime value] [clv] (if the value of different events was passed in with the events): this is one of the most important metrics in customer analytics, and one that has been conspicuous by its absence from web analytics outside of solutions like [SnowPlow] [clv] until now.
+Building on this, it should also be possible for GA to enable analysts to calculate [customer lifetime value] [clv] (if the value of different events was passed in with the events): this is one of the most important metrics in customer analytics, and one that has been conspicuous by its absence from web analytics outside of solutions like [Snowplow] [clv] until now.
 The Measurement Protocol potentially means a huge increase in the scope and value of reports that it should be possible to generate in Google Analytics.

 ### 1.3 Capturing customer-acquisition cost data